Bloomberg-Beta/Manual/Manual.md

 ### How we like to work with you

 It varies.
 There are some cases where most of our communication with a company is by IM, others where we do a regularly-scheduled call, others where we meet in person from time to time -- it just depends on what the entrepreneur wants.
+At minimum, we generally like to know the number one thing we can help a company with at a given time and focus on that.

 We appreciate getting regular investment updates (e.g., a monthly email) from our companies, since it creates a background of good understanding that helps us help you.
 In practice, about two-thirds of our portfolio companies are in this habit.